MMOs: Grinding away my patience

 I like microtransactions and think that the idea has merit.
 I like buying VC games for a few bucks.
 I have a job and can afford to buy my TG-16 collection over again for pennies on the dollar.
 I know this isn’t the case for everyone; I am not writing from everyone’s point of view.

 I like buying add-ons.
 I like Live Arcade and I like picking up schwag/gear/icons/whatever for my games.
-I endorse monetary obfuscation by way of numeric transmogrification; I think it is a neat idea that my American dollar is actually equal to 80 crazy moon credits and I like spending those moon credits on pointless crap to enhance my gaming experience. → Read the rest
+I endorse monetary obfuscation by way of numeric transmogrification; I think it is a neat idea that my American dollar is actually equal to 80 crazy moon credits and I like spending those moon credits on pointless crap to enhance my gaming experience. → Are you a bad enough dude to rescue the article?

 C4T4N!!!1!1!11one